Vascular Health Step Challenge

 Join the SVSF as we walk to raise awareness for PAD Awareness Month!

-Help us raise $60,000 to bring awareness of the benefits walking has for vascular health.
+Help us raise funds to bring awareness of the benefits walking has for vascular health.
 Everyone is invited to sign up and can choose to participate individually or on a team.
 The funds raised throughout the campaign will support the SVSF in amplifying the importance of vascular health while also promoting healthy vascular health habits in communities across the country.

 The Vascular Health Step Challenge virtual walking campaign takes place each September.

 The Vascular Health Step Challenge will take place on the Charity Footprints platform.
 When registering for the campaign, participants will be able to link their current fitness tracker to the platform so steps can be logged throughout the month of September.

 Compatible fitness trackers

 If you do not have a fitness tracker you can still participate.
 You can connect your smartphone to your Charity Footprints account or enter your steps manually.
 Learn more about connecting your devices and manually logging steps here.

 Adding regular walking into your daily routine can help make a big difference in your overall health.
 Take a look at the benefits of walking listed below and then get out and get moving.

 - Regular brisk walking can help you maintain a healthy weight and lose body fat (Mayo Clinic)